 You have a few options here:

-1. The fastest way is to share your board via an external video conferencing platform.
+1. The fastest way is to share your board via a video conferencing tool.
 Open your platform of choice (e.g., Zoom, Skype, Meet, Webex) and invite your remote viewers.
-Then, simply share your screen using that platform; or, if you have the option, select to share the specific tab/window in which ShareTheBoard is open
+Then, simply share the tab in which ShareTheBoard is open.

-Tip: turn off the camera in your video conferencing platform.
-If you’re sharing your screen, your remote viewers will still be able to to see you.
-Also, keeping your camera on in the video conferencing platform may make the camera unavailable for our app to use.
+Tip: consider turning off the camera in your video conferencing tool.
+By sharing the tab with ShareTheBoard, your remote viewers will still be able to to see you.
+Turning the camera off will mean less strain on your computer (also, keeping your camera on in the video conferencing platform may make the camera unavailable).

-2. Use the live content streaming capability and publish your board in real-time!
-Simply click the invite link or QR toggle buttons in the lower-right corner and share the link with your colleagues.
+2. Invite users to a stream of your board: Simply click the invite link or QR toggle buttons in the lower-right corner and share the link with your colleagues.
 Viewers will see your board contents directly in their browsers and will be able to save those contents at any time.
-Soon, they’ll also have the ability to add content and comments directly to your board.
+They’ll even have the ability to add content and comments directly to your board.